 Of course, some studies have shown that the kids in traditional calendar schools have done just as well, too.

-The choice to turn a school from a traditional to a year round calendar can be controversial.
-Lots of parents have fond memories of long summer days, and many find the frequent school breaks disruptive.
+The choice to turn a school from a traditional to a year-round calendar can be controversial.
+Lots of parents have fond memories of long summer days.
+Plenty of working adults find the frequent school breaks disruptive.

 Until I read an article this weekend, I didn’t really think about the fact that if your kid goes to year round school, you’re probably incurring a little extra expense.